sayhicoelho/is-odd-safe/README.md

 # is-odd-safe
-is-odd-safe whether a function to check if an integer or bigint is odd using String instead of Number.
+is-odd-safe is a function to check whether an integer or bigint is odd using String instead of Number.

 ## Usage
 ```js